Perspective | Belmont could be an NCAA tournament Cinderella — if it gets the chance

 Relying on the committee to use the so-called “eye test” is risky.
 After all, the Loyola Chicago team that made the Final Four in 2018 would not have made the field if it hadn’t won its conference tournament.

 Because the Bruins haven’t played any big-name teams and because perennial OVC powers Murray State and Austin Peay are having relatively down seasons, Belmont hasn’t attracted much national attention.
-They have slowly crept up in the AP’s “also receiving votes” category and are 28th this week.
+The Bruins have slowly crept up in the Associated Press’s “also receiving votes” category and are 28th this week.
 The school has never cracked the Top 25 since joining Division I.

 But it had never won an NCAA tournament game before the win over Temple.
 Now it has an experienced, deep, confident team that both the current and former coach think could do something special in March — as long as the Bruins get the chance that they very much deserve.